GeoTecINIT/WearOSSensors/README.md

 ## Requirements
 The library has the following requirements:

-- An Android WearOS smartwatch running WearOS 1.0 (API level 23).
+- An Android WearOS smartwatch running WearOS 1.0 (API level 23) or higher.
 In addition, the smartwatch must be paired with a smartphone with the counterpart application installed.

 > **Warning**: Both applications (smartwatch and smartphone apps) must have the same application id.